cconnerolson/rocket_nozzle_design/README.md

-# Tools for Liquid Rocket Engine Design
+# Tools for Rocket Engine Nozzle Design

 rocket_nozzle_design is a Python library for designing liquid rocket engine nozzles.